vmware-tanzu/velero/site/content/docs/main/csi-snapshot-data-movement.md

 ### Install Velero Node Agent

-Velero Node Agent is a Kubernetes daemonset that hosts Velero data movement controllers and launch data mover pods.
+Velero Node Agent is a Kubernetes daemonset that hosts Velero data movement controllers and launches data mover pods.
 If you are using Velero built-in data mover, Node Agent must be installed.
 To install Node Agent, use the `--use-node-agent` flag.

 ```